vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneydep.md

 </figure>

 When less than **three** strips are present below a particular `MONITOR GROUND` bar, Coordinator may instruct the bottom most aircraft in the queue to monitor that SMC frequency.

-The [PDC Indicator](../../../client/towerstrips.md#strips) will be displayed on a strip when a PDC has been sent to that pilot.

 <figure markdown>
 ![Coordinator Strips](../img/coordinatorstrips.png){ width="500" }